sanjitk7/RealWorldBugDiscovery/Bugs/QuixBugs/README.md

              }
          }
 ```
-While performing quicksort, while comparing an element to the pivot element, the element should be considered as greater even if it is equal to the pivot.
-The buggy code only checked if the element was greater and missed the equal check.
+For performing quicksort, while comparing an element to the pivot element, the element should be considered as greater even if it is equal to the pivot element.
+The buggy code only checks if the element was greater and missed the equal check.
 This was corrected in the fixed code to include >= instead of >.